VrushankPatel/apex/docs/SETUP_GUIDE.md

 By default, the web server runs on port 8080.
 To change this:

 1. Modify the port number in `pkg/server/server.go`
-2. Update the workflow configuration if using Replit
+2. Update the workflow configuration for editor specifics

 ### Exchange-Specific Settings